Lady Vengeance: Plot

-A Christian musical procession waits with a symbolic block of tofu outside a prison for the release of Lee Geum-ja (Lee Young-ae), a reformed female prisoner.
-Convicted of kidnapping and murdering a 6-year-old schoolboy, Won-mo, 13 years earlier, Geum-ja became a national sensation because of her young age, angelic appearance, and eager confession to the crime.
-However, she became an inspirational model for prisoner reform during her incarceration, and her apparent spiritual transformation earned her an early release.
-Free, she is now intent on revenge.
+A Christian musical procession waits with a symbolic block of tofu outside a prison for the release of Lee Geum-ja, a reformed female prisoner.
+Convicted of kidnapping and murdering a 5-year-old schoolboy, Won-mo, 13 years earlier, Geum-ja became a national sensation because of her youth, saintly appearance, and willing confession to the crime.
+However, she became an inspirational model for prisoner reform during her incarceration, and her supposed spiritual transformation earned her an early release.
+Now free, she is intent on revenge.

-Geum-ja quickly shows that her "kind-hearted" behavior in prison was a cover to earn favor and further her revenge plans.
+Geum-ja quickly reveals that her "kind-hearted" behavior in prison was a cover to earn favor and further her revenge plans.
 She visits the other paroled inmates, calling in favors that include food, shelter, and weapons.
-She begins work in a pastry shop and starts an affair with a young shop assistant, Geun-Shik, who would be the same age as Won-mo, had he lived.
+She begins work in a pastry shop and gets involved with a young shop assistant, Geun-Shik, who would be the same age as Won-mo if had he lived.

 It is revealed that Geum-ja did not smother Won-mo.
 The detective on her case was aware of her innocence, but helped her fake crime-scene details to ensure her confession looked credible.
-As a young high school student, Geum-ja had become pregnant and, afraid to go home to her parents, turned to Mr. Baek (Choi Min-sik), a teacher from her school, for help.
+As a young high school student, Geum-ja had become pregnant and, afraid to go home to her parents, turned to Mr. Baek, a teacher at her school, for help.
 Mr. Baek expected Geum-ja to provide sex and assist in his kidnapping racket in return.
-He used her to lure 5-year-old Won-mo to him, with the intent of ransoming the child, but murdered the boy.
+He used her to lure 5-year-old Won-mo to him, with the intent of ransoming the child, but instead murdered him.
 He then kidnapped Geum-ja's infant daughter and threatened to murder the baby if Geum-ja did not take the blame.
-She has spent her time in prison planning revenge on Mr. Baek for the murder of Won-mo, causing Geum-ja's child to grow up without a mother, and for sending her to prison.
+She spent prison sentence plotting her revenge on Mr. Baek for the murder of Won-mo, for causing her child to grow up without a mother, and for sending her to prison.